 - Rinse the broccoli.
 Use a vegetable peeler to peel the stalks.

-- Cut the broccoli into bite-size florets and pieces, and place in the steamer basket.
+- Cut the broccoli into bite-size florets and pieces, and place them in a steamer basket.

-- While broccoli is steaming, in a small bowl, whisk together the lemon juice, olive oil, salt, pepper and garlic powder.
+- While the broccoli is steaming, in a small bowl, whisk together the lemon juice, olive oil, salt, pepper, and garlic powder.

 - Place the broccoli in a bowl.
 Pour the dressing on top and gently mix.
 Serve immediately.